Skip to main content

 Flora Ecosystems

 Terrestrial vegetation on Isla Pingüino and adjacent mainland coasts is dominated by hardy Patagonian steppe plants adapted to wind, salt spray, and thin soils.
 Tussock grasses of Festuca and Stipa, cushion plants, and low woody shrubs such as calafate (Berberis microphylla), mata negra, and uña de gato cover exposed ground.
-Coastal endemics like sea lettuce, sea celery, and Senecio species tolerate heavy salt deposition, while lichens and mosses colonize rocky surfaces.
+Coastal endemics like sea celery and Senecio species tolerate heavy salt deposition, while lichens and mosses colonize rocky surfaces.
 The marine environment supports rich communities of brown kelp (Macrocystis pyrifera), coralline red algae, and green sea lettuces, forming underwater forests that shelter fish and invertebrates.
 Seasonal blooms of phytoplankton, especially in spring and early summer, fuel one of the most productive marine food webs in the South Atlantic.
 This contrast between sparse terrestrial flora and lush subtidal ecosystems is characteristic of the Patagonian coast.

 Geology